 Low Power Circuits, Haoli Qian; Credo Semiconductor, USA

-DSP to Reduce Package Size, Vipul Bhatt; Inphi, USA
+Deploying DSP in Optical Transceiver Modules, Vipul Bhatt; Inphi, USA

 Organizers: Clint Schow; IBM T.J.
 Watson Res.
 Ctr., USA; Dimitra Simeonidou; University of Bristol, UK; Marina Thottan; Alcatel-Lucent Bell Labs, USA

 Software Defined Networking (SDN) is becoming an established trend in operation and management of today’s networks from Data Centre (DC) to Telecomm Infrastructures.
 Network Functions Virtualisation (NFV) is another emerging trend that has been recently introduced to reinforce the evolution of network services.
 Enabling SDN and NFV to support optical networks can provide a new open framework that can potentially facilitate network virtualisation, application specific network slicing at the optical layer as well as coordination and orchestration of higher layers and applications with the optical layer.